-Habitat Type Action Area (ha) Condition Condition Assessment Notes Strategic Significance Other woodland; broadleaved Created 1.99 Moderate Broadleaved woodland will be created in the offsite area in line with the Statutory Biodiversity Metric Technical Annex 1 (Defra, 2023b).
-Native tree species along with scrub understory planting, creation of deadwood and appropriate monitoring and management of the woodland parcels will be undertaken to achieve good condition.
-Location ecologically desirable but not in local strategy Individual trees Retained 0.0122 Moderate The trees will be retained and incorporated into the woodland planting.
-It is not expected that these will decrease in condition as a result of additional woodland planting.
+Habitat Type Action Area (ha) Condition Condition Assessment Notes Strategic Significance Other woodland; broadleaved Created 2.217 Moderate Broadleaved woodland will be created in the offsite area in line with the Statutory Biodiversity Metric Technical Annex 1 (Defra, 2023b).
+Native tree species along with scrub understory planting, creation of deadwood and appropriate monitoring and management of the woodland parcels will be undertaken to achieve moderate condition.
 Location ecologically desirable but not in local strategy